aembke/fred.rs/bin/benchmark/README.md

 ## Tuning

-`fred` supports several additional features or performance tuning options that can affect these results.
+There are several additional features or performance tuning options that can affect these results.
 For example:

 * Tracing.
 Enabling the FF cut throughput by ~20% in my tests.
 * Pipelining.
 The `auto_pipeline` feature can dramatically improve throughput in scenarios like this where a client or